saurabhmulik11/Final_Project/README.md

-# Legal AI - Summarization & Multi-label Risk Detection (PyTorch)
+# Legal AI - Summarization & Multi-label Risk Detection

 This repository is a runnable starter for a Legal AI pipeline that:
 - extracts text from PDFs,